 CONTENT & TRAINING FOCUS

-Safely jacking up and supporting the vehicle How do you properly change a tire or inspect the underbody?
-Which mistakes should be avoided — and which tools do you really need?
+Safe lifting and supporting of the vehicle How do you properly approach a tire change or underbody inspection?
+What mistakes should be avoided, and what equipment is actually necessary?

-Tilting the cab — what next?
+Tilting the cab – and then?
 How does safe cab tilting work on truck-based vehicles?
-What should you watch out for?
-What becomes visible once access is opened?
+What needs to be considered?
+What becomes accessible once visibility is gained?

-Engine and drivetrain technology — theory & practice Understand the key systems of your vehicle.
-From drivetrain and transmission to common maintenance tasks — we make technology clear and hands-on.
+Engine and drivetrain technology – theory and practice Understand the key systems of your vehicle, from drivetrain to transmission and basic maintenance.
+Technical concepts become tangible and easy to follow.

-Measuring wheel loads & understanding vehicle behavior Why is knowing axle loads important — and how does uneven loading affect handling, tires, and overall safety?
+Weighing axle loads and understanding vehicle behavior Why are axle loads critical?
+How does uneven loading affect handling, tires, and overall safety?

 COURSE OBJECTIVE